 Q. What should a Child Protection Policy cover?

-The Vulnerable Children Act stipulates that child protection policies must be in written form and include information on the identification and reporting of child abuse and neglect.
+The Children's Act, 2014 stipulates that child protection policies must be in written form and include information on the identification and reporting of child abuse and neglect.

 As a basic guide, an organisation's child protection policy should include: